00alexbear-a11y/fieldsnaps/replit.md

     - Do not introduce unnecessary complexity; simplicity is key.
     - Provide clear explanations for any technical decisions.

+## Recent Changes

+### Mobile UI Improvements (Oct 28, 2025)
+- **Camera Mode**: Removed border line between controls, reduced bottom padding from pb-safe-8 to pb-safe-4 on action rail and from pb-safe-6 to pb-safe-4 on zoom/tag controls to bring buttons closer to thumb reach zone.
+- **Edit Mode**: Reduced bottom padding from pb-safe-8 to pb-safe-4 on save/cancel action rail for easier thumb access.
+- **Projects Page**: Moved "Show Completed" toggle from bottom search bar to top section under New Project button for better accessibility.
+Increased bottom padding from pb-20 to pb-40 to ensure solid background when scrolling up.

 ## System Architecture

 ### UI/UX Decisions